 My daughter.
 My hero.

 I don't think I have the words fully yet to describe the roller coaster we’ve been on for the last year nor did I intend to share any of this with you.
 But the more and more we get to know our Simone, the more I feel her story needs to be shared.
-And I want to share this with you, my clients and prospective clients because being real and authentic are very important to me and this is my story.
+And I want to share this with you, my clients and prospective clients because this is my story.
 I wanted you to know me, my family and my why when you hire me to capture your stories.

 “There’s something wrong with your babies heart.”